MdSamsuzzohaShayon/springboot-java-microservices/README.md

 ### Spring-cloud
  - [Spring cloud](https://spring.io/projects/spring-cloud) [tutorial](https://www.javatpoint.com/spring-cloud)
  - [Spring Cloud Config](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/) provides server-side and client-side support for externalized configuration in a distributed system.
+Spring Cloud Config provides server-side and client-side support for externalized configuration in a distributed system.
+With the Config Server, you have a central place to manage external properties for applications across all environments.
+ - See the detail after setting up git repository __http://localhost:8888/limits-service/default__

 ### Spring microservice